MUCollective/multiverse/README.md

 *clearly* not R syntax.
 To get around these limitations, we declare this code “inside the multiverse”, which is another way of saying that the code is declared, processed and executed in a special environment.
-In the `multiverse` package we support this declaration in two ways:
+In the `multiverse` package, we support this declaration in two ways:

-  - using *multiverse code chunks*, which allows users to declare multiverse code in a dedicated code chunk, and is more consistent with the interactive programming interface of RStudio.
+  - using *multiverse code chunks*, which allow users to declare multiverse code in a dedicated code chunk, and is more consistent with the interactive programming interface of RStudio.
   - using the `inside()` function.
 The inside function which allows